Dr Aikaterina (Katrina) TavoulariBA (Hons), MEd (Distin), PhD, FHEA, CPsychol

 Furthermore, my collaboration and volunteering activity with organisations/charities such as the Royal National Institute of Blind People (RNIB) (e.g., telephone groups for adults with sight loss), enabled me to maintain my clinical experience and contact with individuals with vision impairment.
 Recently I joined the Retina UK (a Charity supporting people affected by inherited sight loss) family, serving as a group coordinator.

-My research interests traverse interdisciplinary domains, drawing from my substantial experience as an accredited disability professional.
+My research interests traverse interdisciplinary domains, drawing from my substantial experience as an chartered disability professional.
 I have closely collaborated with families, colleagues, and children navigating challenges such as vision impairment, autism, Down syndrome, psychosis, schizophrenia, attention deficit hyperactivity disorder, brain paralysis, and other disorders or learning difficulties.
 Although my work spans a diverse range, my personal focus centers on individuals with sight loss.
 I aspire to conduct participatory studies with them, unveiling and addressing societal stigmas and ableism.
 This endeavour not only contributes to policy but also strives to enhance their overall quality of life.

 A key aspect of my professional path was running my private practice in Athens for my students and their families, where considerable effort was being made to put theory into practice via a combination of modern, as well as traditional intervention/diagnoses methods.
 Now, I am dedicated to advancing our understanding of sight loss by actively contributing to the development of new theories.
 My aspiration is to support the next generation of researchers who are focused on disability, let alone sight loss, by introducing participatory qualitative research into their work.